dphilipson/typescript-string-enums/README.md

 // string which is not assignable to Status. const status: Status = StatusNaive.RUNNING;

-// Correctly defining constants is annoyingly repetitive. const Status = {
+// Correctly defining constants is annoyingly repetitive.
+I shouldn't need to
+// write each value three times. const Status = {
     RUNNING: "RUNNING" as "RUNNING",
     STOPPED: "STOPPED" as "STOPPED",